adobe/aem-import-helper/README.md

 Once the import job is complete, the import result will be downloaded from S3, extracted, and each document will be uploaded to the specified SharePoint directory.

-## XWalk Imports
+## AEM Authoring (Crosswalk) Imports

-To perform an XWalk import, you will need to provide additional parameters to the invocation.
+To perform an Crosswalk import, you will need to provide additional parameters to the invocation.
 The models, filters, and definition files are required.
 You must also specify the import `type` as `xwalk` and provide the `siteName` and `assetFolder`.

 ```